princebansal7/Web-Development-Concepts/react-js/README.md

     3. give me how the `state` is connected to the given `components`
   - React essentially after having the above things updates DOM etc under the hood.
   - You usually have to define all of your **components** once and then all you have to do is update the **state** of your app and React takes care of **re-rendering** your app.
-  - Counter app with state, components (without reactJS) | [link](https://github.com/princebansal7/Web-Development-Concepts/blob/main/react-js/02.counter-state-component/counter-state-component.html)
+  - Counter app with state, components and re-rendering (without using reactJS) | [link](https://github.com/princebansal7/Web-Development-Concepts/blob/main/react-js/02.counter-state-component/counter-state-component.html)